 The Mitzvah Technique and Dance Technique Class

 Dynamic Postural Alignment Classes for Dancers are taught using Nehemia’s Mitzvah Technique.
+The Mitzvah Exercises undo tension build ups to support and encourage symmetrical use of body mechanics and spine lengthening.
 A selection of chair, stool, barre, floor, wall and postural alignment exercises are applied to dance studio practice.
 They teach dancers how to realign their skeletal framework and rebalance their musculature to physically undo tension buildups and stimulate a deeper breathing.
 Postural alignment and movement patterns are reeducated for more effective dance technique practice.
 Tools are given to help heal dance injuries and prevent future problems.
 The Mitzvah Technique’s practical applications are utilized before, during and after dance classes, rehearsals and performances.
 They can be used on their own or directly applied to existing dance exercises.
 Dancers are able to rehearse longer and take more classes with less tension, fatigue, muscling and strain.

 The Mitzvah Technique Dance Improvisation/Composition Class

 A selection of Mitzvah Technique exercises are taught through solo, partner and group work.
 Students explore the Mitzvah Technique’s Mitzvah Mechanism as a stimulus for improvisation and composition.
 These exercises explore activating the Mitzvah Mechanism at various spatial levels to mobilize their spines through the rippling and spiralling motion.
 This flow of motion also helps to work through creative blocks to stimulate creativity.
 The students explore this new found freedom of movement, expanded range of movement quality , expressive movement.and self expression through dance improvisation and composition.
 Dancers find gently powerful connections using the forces of gravity and momentum.